CompTIA Security+ Exam Notes

 Key points about Diffie-Hellman:

-The security of Diffie-Hellman relies on the computational difficulty of solving the discrete logarithm problem, which makes it hard to calculate the shared secret key from the public information alone.
+Mathematical Basis: Diffie-Hellman's security relies on the computational difficulty of solving the discrete logarithm problem, which makes it hard to calculate the shared secret key from public information alone.

 How it works (simplified):